7 WAYS YOU CAN MAKE YOUR HOME MORE MINDFUL

 3. NATURAL MATERIALS + MUTED COLOURS

 Fill your home with natural materials, tactile textures and muted colours for an overall feeling of calm.
 Use surfaces such as lime wash walls, unfinished wood, rattan and linen.
-The house is Mykonos by Block722architects+ sums up what we mean perfectly...
+This dining area by Anthology Creative Studio sums up what we mean perfectly...

 4. SENSORY DETAILS